docker/docs/opensource/FAQ.md

     $ git push -f origin my-keen-feature
     ```

-## How do I update vendor package from upstream ?
+## How do I update vendor package from upstream?

 1. If you are not using the development container, download the
     [vndr](https://github.com/LK4D4/vndr) vendoring tool.
 The `vndr`